jmnarloch/ribbon-discovery-filter-spring-cloud-starter/README.md

       variant: A
 ```

-To routes the Ribbon request towards services with specific `metadataMap` entries you need to populate the thread bound
+To route the Ribbon request towards services with specific `metadataMap` entries you need to populate the thread bound
 `RibbonFilterContext`:

 ```java